This is the multi-page printable view of this section. Click here to print.

 Note

 You can manage the Dockerfile without registering it inside the source code.
-Refer to Managing Dockerfile Templates for more information.
+For related information, see Dockerfile Template Management.

-To register an App Template that supports Kubernetes or VM (Docker) deployment targets, you must add a Dockerfile to the source code or register a Dockerfile through Managing Dockerfile Templates.
+To register an App.
+Template that supports deployment target projects in the form of Kubernetes or VM (Docker), you must either add a Dockerfile to the source code when registering the source code or register a Dockerfile through 도커파일 템플릿 관리하기.

 When writing a Dockerfile, the FROM clause must be fixed as FROM ${BASE_IMAGE}.

-The registered ${BASE_IMAGE} value is replaced with the image.repository value of the Helm chart for Kubernetes deployment targets or the image path registered in Managing Supported Images for VM (Docker) deployment targets.
+The registered ${BASE_IMAGE} value is substituted via the Velocity Template Engine as the image.repository value in the Helm chart when the deployment target is Kubernetes, and as the image path registered in Managing Supported Images when the deployment target is VM (Docker).

 Color mode